The Marketing Budget Question Every Business Owner Asks

 The ROI calculation:

 If your average customer is worth $2,000, and your website generates 10 leads per month that convert at 30 percent, your website produces $6,000 per month in new revenue.
-That is $72,000 per year from a one-time $1,497 investment.
+That is $72,000 per year from a website that costs $29 a month to publish.

 Track Your ROI